-A Quail Hunter's Odyssey by Dr Joseph Greenfield (2004).
-Dr Greenfield writes in his introduction, "My purpose in writing this book is to document my experiences hunting birds, specifically eastern Bobwhite quail (Colinus virginianus), over a span of sixty years.
+A Quail Hunter's Odyssey by Dr Joseph C Greenfield Jr (2004).
+Dr Greenfield writes in his introduction..."My purpose in writing this book is to document my experiences hunting birds, specifically eastern Bobwhite quail (Colinus virginianus), over a span of sixty years.
 In this quest I have walked and/or ridden tens of thousands of miles and have seen the changes that have occurred in bird hunting - none of them for the best."

 Last Man In Paradise by Peter Hirsch (1961) are the author's accounts of safaris in Africa, India and Alaska.
 "If it feels good, do it.
 I hunt because I enjoy it!"
 He didn't feel so good at the time when his PH, Jacky Hamman let him sort out a charging buffalo by himself because he was "paying for the thrills".

 Eight Days In Africa: The Story Of An African Safari by Sean Jeffries (2010) is the story of the author's first African safari.
 It's the culmination of a lifelong dream.
-But it's more than just the story of the hunt, it's a roadmap showing all of the steps that the author took to plan and execute his trip.
-Booking his trip with Limcroma Safaris, the author traveled to South Africa to hunt a half-dozen different species of plains game in the eight days that he was in Africa.
-The book is an expansion of the detailed journals that Mr. Jeffries kept as he designed, booked, and ultimately undertook his great adventure.
-Not quite a how-to manual, the book tells you the things you need to know about planning a safari to Africa while presenting the information in narrative prose designed to keep you turning pages to see how the hunt ends.
+But it's more than just the story of the hunt, it's a roadmap showing all of the steps that the author took to plan and execute his trip to South Africa to hunt 6 species of plains game in 8 days.
 Kindle Version

 Safari Koa Chui by Bruce Lee Kennedy (1959).
-The authors account of an African safari in 1959 in Kenya with the express interest of obtaining a leopard for its skin to make a coat for his wife.
+The author was the wife of John A Kennedy and the book is her account of the couple's African safari in 1959 in Kenya and Tanganyika.
+They went with the express intent of obtaining a leopard for its skin to make a coat for her.
+John Kennedy also hunted kongoni, gazelle, impala and leopard in East Africa.
 His Professional Hunter was John Kingsley-Heath.
-The title is Swahili and means 'The Trip for the Leopard' and the book cover is made of faux leopard fur with a metal plate.
-Recent Addition Read Review
+The title is Swahili and means 'The Trip for the Leopard' and the book cover is made of faux leopard fur with a gilt plate.
+Read Review

-Herb Klein was a Dallas oil man and world-renowned big game hunter.
+Herb Klein (1901 - 1974) was a Dallas oil man and big game hunter.
 His vast number of trophies were donated to the Dallas Museum of Nature and Science.
-He was the first to win the Weatherby Big Game Trophy on his first try and is considered to be the dean of American Safari Hunting.
+He was the first to win the Weatherby Big Game Trophy on his first try and was considered to be the 'dean of American safari hunting'.

 Lucky Bwana: The Adventures Of A Big Game Hunter In British East Africa by Herb Klein (1953) is his account of lavish big game hunting in the company of some legendary professional hunters - Kris Aschan, Myles Turner, Donald Ker and Syd Downey.

-International Hunter 1945-1999: Hunting's Greatest Era by Bert Klineburger (1999).
-Klineburger is one of the world's foremost authority on big game hunting.
-Of prime interest to sportsmen, he sets forth in crystal-clear detail how to bring home record-book trophies, as well as when, where and how to bag them.
+International Hunter 1945-1999: Hunting's Greatest Era by Bert Klineburger (1999) explains in detail how a hunter can bring home record-book trophies, as well as when, where and how to bag them.
 Unlike other books which focus on a limited region, this volume is crammed with complete information on big game in every hunting country on each of the five continents.

-Big Game Hunting Around The World by Bert Klineburger (1969) is the author's experiences as a big game hunter around the world, hunting the big game of Africa, India, Alaska, South America, Europe, Australia and New Zealand.
+Big Game Hunting Around The World by Bert Klineburger & Vernon W Hurst (1969) is the author's experiences as a big game hunter around the world, hunting the big game of Africa, India, Alaska, South America, Europe, Australia and New Zealand.
 There is a chapter on selecting the right clothing, footwear and equipment, also a chapter on the skinning and care of trophies.

 This Is The Greatest Hunting Era by Bert Klineburger (1989) are stories from around the world about the places hunters have been going, are going and will be going.
-And each story is illustrated with pictures of trophies taken by Klineburger and other well-known international big game hunters.
+Each story is illustrated with pictures of trophies taken by Klineburger and other well-known international big game hunters.